 Spiritual but not religious

 Many people feel the need to belong to a religious community.
 Research shows that such groups provide mutual support and friends and are good for physical and mental health.
-There’s no good reason why groups of like-minded non-theistic folk should not enjoy similar benefits.
+Groups of like-minded non-theistic folk can enjoy similar benefits.

 In the WPM we are spiritual but not religious.
 By spiritual we don’t mean spiritualistic.
 We are not talking about a spirit or soul separate from our body.
 We mean that whole complex of deep feelings, values and beliefs that inspire our core sense of place in human society, Nature and Universe.

-We are not religious in the sense that we don’t have churches, priests, or prescribed dogma and rituals.
+We don’t have churches, priests, or prescribed dogma and rituals.
 But we do aim to provide a “home base” for people who have deep feelings for Nature and the Universe and who do not believe in supernatural entities.

-Two of the major benefits our members and friends say they value are gaining new like-minded friends and finding a place where they can share their enthusiasms without fear of being ostracized or feeling isolated.
+Our members and friends gain new like-minded friends and find a place where they can share their enthusiasms without fear of being ostracized or feeling isolated.
 There have been many local meetings of members across the USA and in other parts of the world, where people have found a rare level of fellowship and stimulation.

 The WPM’s short term goals are to: